ori-sky/iBot/README.md

 Here you will find the list of changes in iBot.

+#### State loading and saving

+* Modules can now save their state before being reloaded and restore the state after being reloaded.
+* Check the example modules (example_counter) for a simple incrementing counter.
+* Currently only works when reloading a module - unloading and loading will wipe all module data.

 #### JSON config

 * iBot now supports JSON config files.